kazupon/vue-validator/README.md

 Data property or computed properties can help reduce clutter, rather than using inline rule sets.

-## Error Message Enumeration Component
+## Error message enumeration component

 In the above example, we used `v-for` directive to enumerate `errors` of validator.
 But, we can't be bothered to do it.
 So, vue-validator provide the convenient `validator-errors` component to enumerate error info. the following the example: